Antenna Feed Impedance

 A radio antenna is like any other form of RF load or signal source.
 It has a load or source impedance.

-In order to obtain the optimum performance the antenna feeder must be matched to antenna to ensure the maximum power transfer.
+The reason that the antenna impedance is so important is that to obtain the optimum performance the antenna feeder must be matched to antenna to ensure the maximum power transfer.

 Accordingly it important to understand the feed impedance of any antenna so that the best performance can be obtained.